A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Results

 All simulated LAT maps were subsequently projected onto the standardised UAC domain to obtain a consistent, geometry-independent representation.
 Fig.~\ref{fig:datasets}a illustrates an LAT map on the 3D atrial surface together with its corresponding 2D UAC projection, with the coronary sinus pacing site producing full atrial activation within 204 ms.

-To assess potential cohort-level differences, we performed dimensionality reduction on the full set of UAC-projected LAT maps.
+To characterise variability within this intrinsic representation, we performed dimensionality reduction on the full set of UAC-projected LAT maps.
 High-dimensional LAT fields were first denoised using principal component analysis (PCA), and the resulting principal components were subsequently embedded using Uniform Manifold Approximation and Projection (UMAP)~\citep{healy2024uniform}.
 The 2D embedding (Fig.~\ref{fig:datasets}b) reveals a clear separation between the two datasets.
 Within each cohort, seven well-defined clusters emerge, each corresponding to one of the pacing sites.
 Clusters associated with the same pacing location in Datasets~A and~B do not overlap but instead form displaced pairs in the latent space.
 This consistent displacement provides visual evidence of a domain shift between the cohorts, arising not from physiological differences, but from systematic variations in anatomical distributions, acquisition protocols, or preprocessing pipelines.
 This domain shift has a measurable impact on cross-domain generalisation performance.
+The methodology used to assess this effect is detailed in Methods.

 We next quantified the primary determinants of total activation time across all simulations.
 Three factors exert the strongest influence: pacing site, LA surface area, and conduction velocities.
 The maximum LAT varies across pacing locations in Dataset~A (Fig.~\ref{fig:datasets}c) and Dataset~B (Fig.~\ref{fig:datasets}d).
 Across both datasets, maximum LAT increases approximately linearly with LA surface area and decreases with increasing conductivity values.
 These consistent trends confirm that surface area and conductivity jointly modulate global activation timing, motivating their inclusion as key anatomical features in the subsequent analyses.